 Don’t split your JS/CSS into multiple files

 One way of placing your HTML, CSS and JS code on a diet is by making use of the so-called “minifiers”.
 These tools compress the original code size and do not its operation by removing unnecessary characters from the code like white spaces, new lines, code comments, etc. If done right, you can end up with all of that code in one line.
 It is a big deal since such woo-do magic can reduce 10% to 95% the code’s size, ease the workload of your server and as a bonus, your (SEO) score will be forever grateful.

 Don’t keep large images locally

-While hosting your JS and CSS files locally is a great decision, keeping IMG files locally can drag down you page load times.
+While hosting your JS and CSS files locally is a great decision, keeping IMG files locally can drag down your page load times.
 This is why using images placed on another server might be a great cheat for increasing optimizing your page.
 Gzip your HTML files Another useful thing to do is compressing your text-based files.
 You can do this via gzip, a UNIX compressor that’s is there specifically for your HTTP requests.
-With it’s help, you can compress a 100kb html into a 10kb file easing the load on your browser.
+With its help, you can compress a 100kb HTML into a 10kb file easing the load on your browser.

 Make sure your cache is enabled

 You’d be surprised what cache can do for you (or not).
 We all know that cache is that temp storage a computer uses, so why should you ignore that resource?
 If the cache is enabled for HTTP headers, you serve visited documents/pages, without requiring an additional trip to the web server, increasing availability for operations like back/forward navigation, saving, viewing-as-source, etc.

 Don’t keep your cookies in the server’s jar